plan2net/webp/README.md

     AddType image/webp .webp

+Make sure that there are no other rules that already apply to the specified image formats and prevent further execution!

 # Alternatives

 You can get an equal result with using the Apache _mod_pagespeed_ or nginx _ngx_pagespeed_ modules from Google https://developers.google.com/speed/pagespeed/module/ with a configuration like: